yoannchb-pro/universal-plugins/plugins/prerender/README.md

         // Optional - Wait before rendering that a certain amount of time has passed
         renderAfterTime: 10000, // Wait 10 seconds.

-        // Optional - Display the browser window or not when rendering.
-Useful for debugging
+        // Optional - Display the browser window or not when rendering (Useful for debugging)
         headless: false
     }
 }),